 GDPR and Cookies

-It means that EU residents will now have greater say over what, how, why, where, and when their personal data is used, processed, or disposed.
-This rule clarifies how the EU personal data laws apply even beyond the borders of the EU.
-Any organization that works with EU residents' personal data in any manner, irrespective of location, has obligations to protect the data.
+It means that UK residents will now have greater say over what, how, why, where, and when their personal data is used, processed, or disposed.
+This rule clarifies how the UK personal data laws apply even beyond the borders of the UK.
+Any organization that works with UK residents' personal data in any manner, irrespective of location, has obligations to protect the data.

 Rugrats and Half Pints Limited is aware of its role in providing the right tools and processes to support its users and customers in meeting their GDPR obligations.